-4.1 Unstable Memorials or Private Mausoleum

-Should any memorial or private mausoleum present a risk to public safety because it has deteriorated to the point of becoming unstable, the Cemetery shall do whatever it deems necessary by way of repairing, resetting, or laying down the memorial or stabilizing the private mausoleum or any other remedy so as to remove the risk.
-In a case where the Interment Rights Holder(s) and next-of-kin are not identifiable, the Registrar will be notified prior to commencement of any Cemetery action involving the disinterment of human remains under this section.

-4.2 Removal of Memorials

-The Cemetery may remove a marker and/or monument from any lot or grave, or an inscription from a columbarium niche or mausoleum crypt if payment of the contract for the marker, monument or inscription is in arrears.
-Markers, monuments or inscriptions purchased by anyone other than the Interment Rights Holder(s) may be removed by the Cemetery upon the written request of the Interment Rights Holder(s).
-The Cemetery reserves the right to remove at its sole discretion any marker, monument, or inscription which is not in keeping with the dignity and decorum of the Cemetery.

-4.3 Moving Corner Posts or Number Markers

-Only the Cemetery or person(s) authorized by the Cemetery may move corner posts or number markers.

-4.4 Requirements to Place an Inscription on a Memorial

-The Cemetery requires the written consent of the Interment Rights Holder(s) and an order/layout/permission form detailing the contents of the inscription to be placed on the memorial prior to the placement of the inscription.
-Only inscriptions that have been approved by the Cemetery which, at the sole discretion of the Cemetery, are in keeping with the dignity and decorum of the Cemetery will be permitted.
+- 4.1 Unstable Memorials: Should any memorial or private mausoleum present a risk to public safety because it has deteriorated to the point of becoming unstable, the Cemetery shall do whatever it deems necessary by way of repairing, resetting, or laying down the memorial or private mausoleum or any other remedy so as to remove the risk. - 4.2 Removal of Memorials: The Cemetery may remove a Marker and/or Monument from any Lot or Grave, or an inscription from a Columbarium Niche or Mausoleum Crypt if payment of the contract for the Marker, Monument or inscription is in default.
+Markers, Monuments or inscriptions purchased by anyone other than the Interment Rights Holder(s) may be removed by the Cemetery upon the written request of the Interment Rights Holder(s).
+The Cemetery reserves the right to remove at its sole discretion any Marker, Monument, or inscription which is not in keeping with the dignity and decorum of the Cemetery. - 4.3 Moving Corner Posts or Number Markers: Only the Cemetery or person(s) authorized by the Cemetery may move corner posts or number Markers. - 4.4 Requirements to Place an Inscription on a Memorial: The Cemetery requires the written consent of the Interment Rights Holder(s) and an order form detailing the inscription to be placed on the memorial prior to the placement of the inscription.
+Only inscriptions which, at the sole discretion of the Cemetery, are in keeping with the dignity and decorum of the Cemetery will be permitted. - 4.5 Inscription Rights on Memorials owned by the Cemetery: Inscription rights vary according to location, design and material.

-Monuments, markers or inscriptions that counsel violence, use of vulgar language, use sexually explicit images or text or contravene applicable law will not be approved by the Cemetery.

-4.5 Inscription Rights on Memorials Owned by the Cemetery

-Inscription rights vary according to location, design and material.
 To ensure quality control, consistency and integrity of design, inscriptions on memorials owned by the Cemetery must be approved by the Cemetery and placed by the Cemetery.
 Inscription rights are outlined on the Interment Rights Certificate.
-Please consult the Cemetery office for additional information.

-4.6 Installation of Memorials

-Only the Cemetery may install markers, monument foundations, and bronze vases or lanterns that are set in the ground.
+Please consult the Cemetery office for additional information. - 4.6 Installation of Memorials: Only the Cemetery may install Markers, Monument foundations, and bronze vases or lanterns that are set in the ground.